An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

-Now, it should be clear that open systems present further difficulties; in particular, a symmetry of an open system dynamics will not imply any conservation law.
-But first, what does it mean that an open system evolution is symmetric?
-As in the close system dynamics case, it means that it commutes with the action of the group: \begin{defn}[Symmetry of open dynamics] Given a group $G$, a channel $\mathcal{E}$ is \emph{symmetric with respect to $G$}, or $G$-\emph{covariant}, if $[\mathcal{E}, \mathcal{U}_g] = 0$ for all $g \in G$, i.e. $\mathcal{E}[\mathcal{U}_g(\rho_S)] = \mathcal{U}_g[\mathcal{E}(\rho_S)]$ for every $\rho_S$ and every $g \in G$. \end{defn} In fact, one can construct a resource theory in which the set of free operations are those that respect the symmetry $G$.
-When $G = U(1)$, this is a theory of quantum coherence in the eigenbasis of the relevant observable.
-Typically the generator is the Hamiltonian $H_S$, in which case $\mathcal{E}$ is said to be \emph{time-translation symmetric}, also known as phase covariant or phase insensitive channels.
+It should be clear that open systems present further difficulties; in particular, an open system dynamics in general has no conserved quantity, even if a conservation law holds at the level of system+environment.
+However, a notion of symmetry can be naturally defined for open dynamics, and turns out to be directly related to such global conservation laws.
+Define \begin{defn}[Symmetry of open dynamics] Given a group $G$ with a representation as in Eq.~\eqref{eq:representation}, a channel $\mathcal{E}$ is \emph{symmetric with respect to $G$}, or $G$-\emph{covariant}, if $[\mathcal{E}, \mathcal{U}_g] = 0$ for all $g \in G$, i.e. $\mathcal{E}[\mathcal{U}_g(\rho_S)] = \mathcal{U}_g[\mathcal{E}(\rho_S)]$ for every $\rho_S$ and every $g \in G$. \end{defn} In fact, one can construct a resource theory in which the set of free operations are those symmetric with respect to $G$ \cite{marvian2013asymmetry}.
+This is a theory of quantum coherence between eigenspaces of the observables generating $G$.
+If the generator is the Hamiltonian $H_S$, $\mathcal{E}$ is said to be \emph{time-translation symmetric}, also known as phase covariant or phase insensitive channels.

+While symmetries of open quantum systems do not in general imply conservation laws, they imply that certain quantities are monotonically decreasing under symmetric operations.
+These are called \emph{asymmetry monotones} and they are functions that capture aspects of the partial ordering induced on quantum states by the set of symmetric operations: \begin{defn}[Asymmetry monotone] A functional $a$ is called asymmetry monotone for $G$ if for every $\rho_S$ and every $G$-covariant channel $\mathcal{E}$. \end{defn} We define a state $\rho_S$ to be \emph{symmetric} if $\mathcal{U}_g(\rho_S) = \rho_S$ for all $g \in G$.
+These states can only contain incoherent mixtures of distinct eigenstates of generators of $G$.